nickpyburn/nickpyburn/README.md

 I’ve spent a lot of time learning, coding, and occasionally yelling at bugs.
 When I'm not working on a new project or refactoring code for the millionth time, I love spending time with my family who are getting better at dragging me away from the screen!

 ### What I’m Working On
 Currently, you’ll find me juggling a variety of projects.
-From card games that test your luck 🎴 to trivia apps that challenge your mind 🎤, there’s always something to code and improve.

-### Fun Fact
-I once wrote a line of code so perfect it ran on the first try.
-It’s been downhill since then. 😅
+I predominantly write code that drives robots in labs.
+This could be for instruments which perform a multitude of sciencey tasks, from imaging colonies to picking them.
+Basically anything that automates work and makes life easier for scientists.
+I specialise in developing beautiful user interfaces.
+Working closely with designers to breathe life into their designs.

 ### Let’s Connect!
 Feel free to check out my repos, drop a comment, or even suggest some cool projects.
 I’m always open to collaboration, learning, and sharing ideas.